Halcy0nic/SUBZero/README.md

 $ cd ./SUBZero
 $ sudo chmod +x install.sh && sudo ./install.sh
 ```
 During the installation you will be prompted to enter data for the self signed certificate.
 You can simply enter a '.' or dummy data for all of the fields when generating the cert.
-Once you have installed the SUBZero, reboot the machine and you should see a WiFi Access Point named 'SUBZero' that you can connect to.
+Once you have installed the SUBZero, reboot the machine and you should see a WiFi Access Point named 'SUBZero' that you can connect to with the password 'raspberry'.
 Once connected to the SUBZero wireless network you can browse to https://192.168.1.1 and start uploading files .
 <br/> <br />NOTE: Your browser might complain about the cert being invalid (because it's self signed).
 Proceed to the webpage anyway and add an exception if necessary.

 ### HTTPS File Server